-Within the bosonization formalism, the interacting ground state of the system is described by multikink solutions of a modified sine–Gordon equation for the charge-density field [see Eqs. (\ref{eq:EOM phic final}) and (\ref{eq:EOM_phic_final_dimensionless})].
+Within the bosonization formalism, the interacting ground state is described by multikink solutions of a modified sine-Gordon equation for the charge-density field [see Eqs. (\ref{eq:EOM phic final}) and (\ref{eq:EOM_phic_final_dimensionless})].
 These equations and their solutions constitute central results of this work.
-The multikink solutions depend on the gate voltage $V_g$, the gate width $d$, and the Luttinger interaction parameter $K_c$, and are classified into different topological sectors labeled by an integer $q$, which serves as a topological invariant characterizing both the electronic charge induced at the gated region (i.e., $Q=-eq$) as well as the number of induced DWs.
-In agreement with a previous study, focused on the non-interacting limit \cite{Arancibia25_Towards_electrical_DW_control}, increasing $V_g$ leads to a sequence of topological phase transitions, signaled by abrupt changes in $q$.
+The multikink solutions depend on the gate voltage $V_g$, the gate width $d$, and the Luttinger interaction parameter $K_c$, and are classified into topological sectors labeled by an integer $q$, which acts as a topological invariant characterizing both the induced electronic charge in the gated region (i.e., $Q=-eq$) and the number of induced DWs.
+In agreement with a previous study that focused on the noninteracting limit \cite{Arancibia25_Towards_electrical_DW_control}, increasing $V_g$ leads to a sequence of topological phase transitions, signaled by abrupt changes in $q$.
 However, the present work goes beyond the non-interacting limit and provides a unified framework that also captures interacting systems.
 The bosonization formalism naturally extends previous results by incorporating electron-electron interactions and, in particular, shows that since these interactions do not break the protecting symmetries of the model, they do not qualitatively affect the topological phases.
 An important feature emerging from the interacting picture, however, is the possibility of interaction-induced topological phase transitions, which is absent in Ref. \cite{Arancibia25_Towards_electrical_DW_control}.
 In addition, within the bosonization formalism we obtain the analytical form of a $\mathbb{Z}$ topological invariant (i.e., a winding number), which is crucial for the classification of the interacting ground states.
-Another key feature of the present work is that, in contrast to standard theoretical studies of the SSH model \cite{Asboth16_Short_course_on_TIs}, electronic and lattice degrees of freedom must be considered self-consistently.
-Minimization of the classical ground-state energy Eq.~(\ref{eq:E_gs}), subject to the self-consistency condition Eq.~(\ref{eq: EOM delta}), yields qualitatively new multikink solutions in the presence of an applied gate voltage.
+Another key feature of the present work is that, in contrast with standard theoretical studies of the SSH model (see e.g., Ref. \cite{Asboth16_Short_course_on_TIs}), electronic and lattice degrees of freedom must be considered self-consistently.
+Minimization of the classical ground-state energy subject to the self-consistency condition Eq.~(\ref{eq: EOM delta}), yields qualitatively new multikink solutions in the presence of an applied gate voltage.